CUSTOMER & COMMUNITY NOTIFICATION

 - The program does not restrict the rental of on-site structures including the ADU; however tenancy must be arranged on a month-to-month basis or longer.

 - Property owners who don’t participate in the ADU SDC Waiver Program will pay full SDC fees and can list the ADU on a short-term rental platform.

 - The revised ADU SDC Waiver Program goes into effect August 1, 2018 and doesn’t have an expiration date.
-The program is not retroactive and does not apply to property owners who previously received ADU SDC waivers or who receive waivers prior to August 1, 2018.
+The program is not retroactive and does not apply to property owners who previously received ADU SDC waivers if approval of final inspection is received no later than June 30, 2020.

 Staff from the Bureau of Development Services (BDS), Water Bureau, Portland Parks & Recreation, Portland Bureau of Transportation, Bureau of Environmental Services and Revenue Division of the Bureau of Revenue and Financial Services collaborated to develop a process for development applications that involve SDC waivers for ADUs and to ensure property owners who accept the SDC waiver sign and record the covenant.
 Title 17 and Title 21 were also updated to reflect the ADU SDC Waiver Program.